List of Volkswagen Group diesel engines: EA 897

+The Gen3 variant increases engine power up to 286 PS on Audi Q5.

 3.0 V6 24v TDI CR 150–210 kW

 This common rail V6 turbodiesel was developed by Audi, and first installed in the Audi D3 A8 in 2004.
 Subsequently, made available for all longitudinal engined Audis, along with the same engine orientation in Volkswagen Passenger Cars 'premium' models and Volkswagen Marine applications.
 Also related to VW's diesel emissions scandal.